delph-in/pydelphin/tests/tdl_test.md

 ```

+Unbounded list with an initial item:

 ```python
 >>> t = parsetdl('type := super & [ ATTR < a, ... > ].')
 >>> sorted(t.features())  # doctest: +ELLIPSIS
 [('ATTR.FIRST', <TdlDefinition object (a) ...>)]

 ```

+A dot (`.`), instead of a comma, delimiter allows access to the final
+`REST` feature path (for coreferencing).

 ```python
 >>> t = parsetdl('type := super & [ ATTR1 < a . #rest >, ATTR2 #rest ].')